leoloso/leoloso.com/src/posts/making-wp-vapor.md

 So, here is my proposal: If you are reading this, and you feel excited by this prospect, then let's do it!
 If you are a developer keen to join, please let me know in [this Twitter thread](https://twitter.com/losoviz/status/1165848933454643201) (comments are still not enabled in my JAMstack blog 😂).
 If you're an investor eager to find a new exciting venture, and would be willing to fund this project, please send me a DM.

 Please spread the word 🙏.
 Thanks for reading!

+## Update 27/08: Maybe there's no need for WordPress Vapor after all!

+I just found a tool that enables to read the WordPress database from within Laravel: [Corcel](https://github.com/corcel/corcel).
+Then, we can create an application based on a stack including both WordPress and Laravel:

+👉 Client-facing back-end/admin side based on WordPress, enabling to generate content through Gutenberg 👉 User-facing application based on Laravel, deployed as "serverless" PHP through Laravel Vapor

+This is a beautiful stack, which obtains the best of both worlds: Great content creation through Gutenberg, while removing the need to provision/maintain servers through Laravel Vapor. 😺